Pope set for historic apology for school abuses in Canada

 Associated Press

-EDMONTON, Alberta (AP) — Thousands of Indigenous persons are expected to converge Monday on the small Alberta prairie community of Maskwacis to hear a long-awaited apology from Pope Francis for generations of abuse and cultural suppression at Catholic residential schools across Canada.
+EDMONTON, Alberta (AP) — Thousands of Indigenous people converged Monday on the small Alberta prairie community of Maskwacis to hear a long-awaited apology from Pope Francis for generations of abuse and cultural suppression at Catholic residential schools across Canada.

-Francis is scheduled to arrive in mid-morning at the site of the former Ermineskin Indian Residential School, now largely torn down.
-He will pause at the sites of the former school and nearby cemetery before speaking in a large open area to school survivors, their relatives and other supporters.
+Francis was scheduled to arrive in mid-morning at the site of the former Ermineskin Indian Residential School, now largely torn down.
+He planned to pause at the sites of the former school and nearby cemetery before speaking in a large open area to school survivors, their relatives and other supporters.

 Francis arrived Sunday in Edmonton, where he was greeted by representatives of Canada’s three main Indigenous groups — First Nations, Metis and Inuit — along with political and church dignitaries.
+At the welcome ceremony, Francis kissed the hand of a survivor of the residential school, Elder Alma Desjarlais of the Frog Lake First Nations, a gesture of humility and deference that has used in the past when meeting with Holocaust survivors.

-The pope spent the rest of the day resting at a seminary in the provincial capital.
+The pope spent the rest of Sunday resting at a seminary in Edmonton, the capital of Alberta.

 Francis’ six-day trip — which will also include other sites in Alberta, Quebec City and Iqaluit, Nunavut, in the far north — follows meetings he held in the spring at the Vatican with delegations from the First Nations, Metis and Inuit.
 Those meetings culminated with a historic April 1 apology for the “deplorable” abuses committed by some Catholic missionaries in residential schools.